 Is equity release the only answer?

 For example, you could be motivated to take out equity release in order to clear significant debts, make home repairs and improvements, or adapt your home to cater for a specific physical need, such as handrails or a stair lift.
 In these cases it makes sense to seek assistance first.

-A debt charity could suggest a course of action, while help with repairs or home adaptations may be available from your local council.
+A debt charity such as Step Change could suggest a course of action, while help with repairs or home adaptations may be available from your local council.
 Equity release may still be the best option here, but the amount you need to unlock could be less.

 More generally, you may have other assets you can draw on – such as investments or savings – instead of or alongside equity release.

 Alternatively, you could be entitled to certain benefits, like Pension Credit or Attendance Allowance, which may make all the difference to your financial plans.

 If you don’t mind the upheaval of moving, you could consider downsizing to a smaller and cheaper property.
 Of course, equity release offers you the ability to unlock equity in your home without the need to move.